 - Detroit Publishing Company Postcard Dating Guide.
 The Detroit Publishing Company Collection is organized by the company’s own production numbers.
 The dating guide helps identify the original production year of a postcard based on these production numbers.

 If you have questions about the postcard collection or need assistance with any of these research tools, please Contact a Librarian.
 Reference staff may be able to help determine whether either specific postcards or categories of interest are available in the CTPAC.

-An appointment is currently required to view original materials in the Curt Teich Postcard Archives Collection in the Newberry’s Special Collections Reading Room.
-Please Contact a Librarian to make an appointment at least two business days in advance of your planned visit, keeping in mind that the Newberry’s reading rooms are open Tuesday-Friday, 9AM-5PM, and Saturday 9AM-1PM.
+Original materials in the Curt Teich Postcard Archives Collection are available for use during the Newberry’s reading room hours.
+Readers are strongly advised to make an appointment to view original materials.
+Please Contact a Librarian to make an appointment at least two business days in advance of your planned visit.
 Please include the specific collections, items, or topics you wish to research in your message.
 Reference staff will work with researchers to identify materials of interest and make them accessible, whenever possible.

-Once inventories and catalog records have been prepared for the various parts of the CTPAC, researchers will be able to view materials in the Newberry’s Special Collections Reading Room using our standard procedures.
+Once inventories and catalog records have been prepared for the various parts of the CTPAC, researchers are able to view materials in the Newberry’s Special Collections Reading Room using our standard procedures.
 Complete inventories for all of the collections are not immediately available.